 Grapes should be stored unwashed in the refrigerator.
 You can also dry them and make raisins.
 Something you may not have thought of was freezing grapes.
 All you have to do is toss them in the freezer in zip lock bags.
 They are cold and refreshing and make a GREAT summertime treat.

-I make a green powder every year from greens in the garden and use it throughout winter to sprinkle into the kid’s food to enhance the nutrition of it when we are eating grocery store food because the garden is dormant.
+I make a green powder every year from greens in the garden and use it throughout winter to sprinkle into the kid’s food to enhance its nutrition when we are eating grocery store food because the garden is dormant.
 Click here to see how I make green powder and dry herbs.